wpilibsuite/frc-docs/source/docs/software/hardware-apis/pneumatics/pneumatics.rst

 Single Solenoids in WPILib
 --------------------------

 Single solenoids in WPILib are controlled using the Solenoid class.
-To construct a Solenoid object, simply pass the desired port number (assumes CAN ID 0) or CAN ID and port number to the constructor.
+To construct a Solenoid object, simply pass the desired port number (assumes CAN ID 0) and pneumatics module type or CAN ID, pneumatics module type, and port number to the constructor.
 To set the value of the solenoid call set(true) to enable or set(false) to disable the solenoid output.

 .. tabs::

     .. code-tab:: java

-        Solenoid exampleSolenoid = new Solenoid(1);
+        Solenoid exampleSolenoid = new Solenoid(PneumaticsModuleType.CTREPCM, 1);

         exampleSolenoid.set(true);
         exampleSolenoid.set(false);

     .. code-tab:: c++

-        frc::Solenoid exampleSolenoid{1};
+        frc::Solenoid exampleSolenoid{frc::PneumaticsModuleType::CTREPCM, 1};

         exampleSolenoid.Set(true);
         exampleSolenoid.Set(false);